mauritshjerpe/TestingItSystems/Hands-on Lab 10.md

 You can assign the issues to me, Todd Booth.
 You can create fictitious Issues against this hands-on assignment repository.
 If you have any suggestions to change this lab, you can create an issue and assign it to me.
+Try adding images to the issues you create.

 First see this very short [YouTube GitHub Issues Video] (https://www.youtube.com/watch?v=TKJ4RdhyB5Y).
 Please review [This GitHub Mastering Issues Web Page](https://guides.github.com/features/issues/).